Video Marketing Statistics 2020

 1. Video marketing revenue reached $27.79 billion in 2018.

-With nearly 28 billion dollars in revenue last year, video marketing is well on its way to becoming one of the most lucrative global industries.
+With nearly 28 billion dollars in revenue in 2018, video marketing is well on its way to becoming one of the most lucrative global industries.

 2. Video marketing revenue is expected to keep growing by 14.6% each year.